HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Olives are produced in many regions of Italy, with local mills located within the orchards for quick pressing.
 Patience is the key to cultivating a great olive and creating a stunning oil, turning the production into an art form.

-The Greek diaspora around 800 BC introduced the olive trees to Italy with olive oil permeating the culture, from assertions from Roman historian Pliny to the importance of the oil in Catholic ritual.
+The Greek diaspora around 800 BC introduced the olive trees to Italy, with olive oil permeating the culture, from assertions from Roman historian Pliny to the importance of the oil in Catholic ritual.
 In Roman times, the trees reached Sardinia and spread across the peninsula in the 13th century with eager Basilian monks.
-Not only does olive oil have a long history in Italy, but its rich flavor and healthy attributes also make it a favorite in the kitchen around the world.
+Not only does olive oil have a long history in Italy, but its rich flavor and healthy attributes also make it a favorite in kitchens around the world.

-When in Italy, you can visit historic estates that continue producing olive oil with traditional techniques or shifting to newer production methods while maintaining cultural authenticity.
-A guide can introduce you to the layered flavors an olive oil should hold and what makes each oil distinctive from its production process to its character resulting in an eye-opening tasting experience.
+When in Italy, you can visit historic estates that continue producing olive oil with traditional techniques or those shifting to newer production methods, while maintaining cultural authenticity.
+A guide can introduce you to the layered flavors an olive oil should hold and what makes each distinctive, from its production process to its character, resulting in an eye-opening tasting experience.

 6. Cheese